howerj/cdb/readme.md

 compile time options, creating an incompatible format).
 All word values are stored in little-endian format.

-The initial hash table contains an array of 256 2-word values, as mentioned.
+The initial hash table contains an array of 256 2-word values.
 The words are; a position of a hash table in the file and the number of buckets in that hash table, stored in that order.
 To lookup a key the key is first hashed, the lowest eight bits of the hash are used to index into the initial table